leon332157/repl.it-electron/README.md

 ## Summary

 [Repl.it](https://repl.it) is an online coding platform that provides a browser-based IDE. `repl-it-electron` is an unofficial electron application that interfaces with repl.it.
-It intends to improve the developer experience and boost efficiency.
+It's intentions is to improve the developer experience and boost efficiency.

 ## Features